brharper-clgx/AngularCoreTemplate/README.md

 $ dotnet sln add <app-name>.web/<app-name>.web.csproj <app-name>.test/<app-name>.test.csproj
 ```

+Now would be a good time to make another commit.

 In your test directory, add a directory for testing your web layer, and in that directory create another directory for testing your controllers.
 We'll be adding a file for testing the *SampleDataController*:
 ```
 +-- <app-name>